Arnaldo Forlani: Personal life and death

 Forlani married Alma Maria, from whom he was widowed on 6 October 2015 when she died at the age of 86.
 They had three sons: Alessandro, Marco, and Luigi.
 Alessandro also had a stint in Italian politics, becoming a deputy and senator.
 Forlani died on 6 July 2023 in his house of Rome at the age of 97.

-The government declared a day of mourning on July 10 and between 8 and 10 July, Flags were at half mast.
+The government declared a day of mourning on 10 July and, between 8 and 10 July, Flags were at half mast.
 The government also announced a state funeral that took place on 10 July in Rome's Santi Pietro e Paolo a Via Ostiense basilica.